If you meet an architect what would you expect?

-I am an architect by profession and then I did my masters in sustainable urban planning and design.
+I am an architect by profession and then I did my master’s in sustainable urban planning and design.
 The thought of naming the organization ‘Bhumijo’ actually came from that as my profession demands creating something out of the earth; thus the name was a reflection of that.
-Furthermore, it was also about acting responsibly into anything that we do.
+Furthermore, it was also about acting responsibly in anything that we do.

 Why Toilet, not many start their entrepreneurial journey with Toilet

 The toilet initiative actually started very early on in my life.
 Being a woman, I realized that we did not have good public toilets anywhere.
 We all faced this – me, my mother, and so many other girls.